jhvanderschee/hugobricks/content/en/about.md

 ---
 {{< brick_about >}}

-{{< colorize_image "This is me" "/uploads/photos/avatars/me.jpg" >}}
+{{< colorize_image "This is not me" "/uploads/photos/avatars/2.jpeg" >}}

 # Hey, I am Joost van der Schee

 Together with my friend 'Fenix' I have built Hugobricks, a theme that allows you to create a website by stacking shortcodes.
+The guy in the picture is not me!
 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Corporis illum nesciunt commodi vel nisi ut alias excepturi ipsum, totam, labore tempora, odit ex iste tempore sed.

 {{< socialbuttons >}}